reydelo/app-DNAsty-demo/README.md

 ## Deploy on Vercel

-Push changes to main to deploy.
+Every commit pushed to the main branch will trigger a Production Deployment.

 The app is deployed with the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js).